Can the US Achieve Cervical Cancer Herd Immunity? | LatestLY

 The human papillomavirus (HPV) is responsible for at least 95% of the 660,000 cervical cancer diagnoses globally.
 But US research shows the tremendous impact of ongoing vaccine programs.A vaccine administered to adolescent girls and boys has been so successful that herd immunity against a virus that causes cervical cancer is within reach, at least in the United States.

-However, sustaining community resistance to the human papillomavirus (HPV) will depend on whether the US can maintain high vaccination rates.
+However, sustaining community resistance to the human papillomavirus (HPV) will depend on whether the US can maintain high vaccination rates, say experts.

 HPV is the world's most common sexually transmitted infection .
 Vaccines against certain strains of HPV, of which there are hundreds, have existed for almost two decades.